aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/compatibilityoptions/_index.md

 ---
 title: Document.CompatibilityOptions
 second_title: Aspose.Words for .NET API Reference
-description: Provides access to document compatibility options that is the user preferences entered on the Compatibility tab of the Options dialog in Word.
+description: Provides access to document compatibility options that is the user preferences entered on the Compatibility tab of the Options dialog in Word in C#
 type: docs
 weight: 50
 url: /net/aspose.words/document/compatibilityoptions/